MerryCodeAround/Final-Year-Project-22105496D/README.md

-# Final Year Project - project description
+# Final Year Project
  Hi!
 I am Morris.
-This is my Final year project of electrical engineering degree, about image processing and computer vision.
+This is my Final year project of electrical engineering degree at PolyU, about image processing and computer vision.
 The title is "**Estimation of Available Space in Elevator using Image Processing and Machine Learning**"
-Contents:
+<span style="font-size:0.5em;">Repository Contents</span>
 - [Generating Synthetic Data with Unity](#Unity-Project)
 - [Training Data](#Training-Data)
 - [lift estimation program](#lift-estimation-program)